 - For a non-specific reference, the latest version applies.
 In the case of a reference to a 3GPP document (including a GSM document), a non-specific reference implicitly refers to the latest version of that document in the same Release as the present document.

+[26517] 3GPP TS 26.517 "5G Multicast-Broadcast User Services; Protocols and Formats".

 ===== CHANGE =====

 7.2.9 Signalling of parameters with FDT instances